interledger/rafiki/packages/open-payments/README.md

 )
 ```

-At this point, the Amazon can show to Alice that the payment to Shoe Shop has been completed.
+At this point, the Online Marketplace can show to Alice that the payment to Shoe Shop has been completed.